ToposInstitute/RelationalThinking-Book/chp2-dwd.md

 +++

-The simulation reuslts are exported as an animation showing that our simulation works (using Javis library) as shown below!
+The simulation results are exported as an animation showing that our simulation works (using Javis library) as shown below!

 ```{image} assets/Ch2/flashing-light-JAVIS.gif
 :alt: Whoopsy!